origin-energy/java-snapshot-testing/README.md

 ## Disadvantages of Snapshot Testing
 - Does not give great insight to why the snapshot failed
-- Can be difficult to to troll though large snapshot changes
+- Can be difficult to troll though large snapshot changes
 - Does not document the business rules the way a Unit test would

 A Snapshot test does not assert Java types.
 You can continue doing that with any other testing framework.